UK banks must plan for disorderly euro zone break-up

 NOT JUST BANKS

-A number of British firms, including budget airline easyJet and the world's biggest caterer Compass Group have said they have discussed or put in place contingency plans to deal with any collapse in the euro but many are reluctant to give details, perhaps reflecting the fact that there is little many of them can do.
+A number of British firms, including budget airline easyJet (EZJ.L) and the world's biggest caterer Compass Group CGP.L have said they have discussed or put in place contingency plans to deal with any collapse in the euro but many are reluctant to give details, perhaps reflecting the fact that there's little many of them can do.

 Their best insurance policies are natural hedges in the form of the broadest possible customer base and exposure to the biggest possible basket of different currencies -- not something a company can change in a hurry.